sgmurphy/wordpress-plugins/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.8.0 =
+* Adds Search Forms.
+* Adds support for SearchWP custom search sources.
+* Improves existing and adds new customizations to the Live Ajax Search settings page.
+* Updates translation files.
+* Fixes Settings link location in the plugins list when SearchWP is activated.

 = 1.7.6 =
 * Changes settings page appearance and menu structure to work seamlessly with a current version of SearchWP.